 The majority of patients with the syndrome inherit the gene mutation from an affected parent, but approximately 1 in 5 patients have a spontaneous gene mutation with no family history of the disorder.
-This is likely to result from a mutation in the formation of the reproductive cells or early development of the fetus.
+This is likely to result from a mutation in the formation of the reproductive cells or the early development of the fetus.

-VHL syndrome is distinct from most other autosomal dominant conditions because there should be two gene mutations present in order for tumors to begin forming, leading the presentation of the syndrome.
+VHL syndrome is distinct from most other autosomal dominant conditions because there should be two gene mutations present in order for tumors to begin forming, leading to the presentation of the syndrome.
 The second copy is altered during the person’s lifetime in the cells of the brain, retina or kidneys but eventually affects nearly all individuals that inherit one gene mutation.